yanmobile/yantest/README.md

   * Application specific bower packages should be installed under "src/app/" folder (don't install it in "src/common" and "src/components")

 * **Now that I have bower package successfully installed in "src/app/" folder, how do I add it to the application?**
-  * We use Gulp to automate build tasks.
+  * We use Gulp to automate our build tasks.
 Application specific gulp configuration can be found at "gulp/app.json".
-You'll need to specify the file path of your bower package in "vendor.js" json property which is line 3 of "gulp/app.json" file.
+You'll need to specify the file path of your bower package in "vendor/js" json property which is line 3 of "gulp/app.json" file.

 * **How do I add a new javascript package which is not available through bower?**
   * You'll need to paste your non-bower library js files in "src/app/assets/vendors/" folder.
 If this folder doesn't exist, create one.
-  * You'll have to reference your js file in "gulp/app.json" configuration file under this key path: "module.assets.vendor.js" array.
+  * You'll have to reference your js file in "gulp/app.json" configuration file under this key path: "module/assets/vendor/js" array.

 * **How do I include a 3rd party css file in my application?**
   * The framework does not support *.css file extensions, you'll need to rename your *.css extension to *.scss (superset of css) and place your *.scss file in "src/app/assets/sass/" folder.
 Once your file is in the sass folder, add a reference to  "src/app/assets/sass/main.scss" file.